libavg/libavg/sphinxdoc/vectornodes.rst

         When using textured :py:class:`VectorNodes`, texture coordinates can be set.
         Generally, texture bitmaps are mapped to coordinates :py:const:`(u,v) = (0,0)-(1,1)`, and the texture is repeated for coordinates outside this range.
-For lines and similar vectors, the u texture coordinate increases along the line, while the v coordinate increases perpendicular to it.
+The :py:const:`u` texture coordinate increases along the stroke, while the :py:const:`v` coordinate increases perpendicular to it.

         .. py:attribute:: blendmode